Royal Regalia Museum: Design and architecture

 Exhibits include the artifacts that were used for royal ceremonies in the country, the gold and silver ceremonial weaponry, crowns embedded with jewels, and other paraphernalia that formed part of the coronation ceremonies, and ceremonial costumes.
 There is an exhibit of a golden hand and forearm that the Sultan used as a prop for his chin at his coronation and an ornate crown, as well as exhibits of "documents and treaties" in the Constitutional Gallery.
+The Golden Jubilee Exhibition Gallery has a contemporary, interactive design with white and yellow LED lighting.
+The walls are covered with large photos documenting significant national events and advancements over the Sultan's 75-year reign, along with recollections of his relationship with the populace.
+There are projections of audio and video from Brunei's Independence Day and his coronation.